AlexCGoose/Sumiriku-Doc/Sumiriku Doc.md

 Godaiyō (五大妖, 'Elemental Sprites') are beings formed wholly out of a single element, the base materials of creation.
 These creatures mainly dwell in their associated elemental planes, but they are also likely to be found in places where their corresponding element is prominently felt.
 Godaiyō typically take on emotions and personalities associated with how these elements are felt within the world; Earth Godaiyō are stoic and stable, Water Godaiyō are empathetic and adaptable, Fire Godaiyō are passionate and motivated, Wind Godaiyō are carefree and elusive, and Void Godaiyō seem beyond the need for emotions.

-Each of the elemental planes, or Godaikai, are believed to be controlled by a Godaiyō lord, the most powerful being of each element.
+Each of the elemental planes, or Godaikai, are believed to be controlled by a Godaiyō elder, the most powerful being of each element.
 These planes have a specific connection to different corners of the world; Sumiriku is most strongly associated with Hikai, the realm of fire, and the family line of the Emperor is said to have a specific connection to the Vermillion Bird, Suzaku (朱雀).

 {{imageMaskEdge7,--offset:10%,--rotation:270
   ![asmodeus](https://cdnb.artstation.com/p/assets/images/images/022/887/595/large/omu-rizer-oni-b-small.jpg?1577107001){position:absolute,right:-250px,bottom:-1px,height:110%}